adpadillar/anything-to-png/README.md

 # Anything to png

-This is a fun little project that encodes any file into a png image.
-It's not very efficient, but it works.
+This is a fun little project that encodes any file into a png image

 The way it works is by taking the binary data of the files and converting each hexadecimel character into a pixel.
 We can therefore store 1920 x 1080 x 4 = 8 294 400 bits of data in a single image.